Deep Neural Network Approximation Theory: Affine Dictionaries are Effectively Representable by Neural Networks

 \begin{remark} Theorem \ref{thm:affdicopt} is restricted, for ease of exposition, to bounded $\Omega$ and compactly supported generator functions $g_s$.
 The result can be extended to $\Omega=\R^d$ and to generator functions $g_s$ of unbounded support but sufficiently fast decay.
 This extension requires additional technical steps and an alternative definition of canonical ordering.
 For conciseness we do not provide the details here, but instead refer to the proofs of Theorems \ref{GaborSystemsRep} and \ref{NNGaussian}, which deal with the corresponding technical aspects in the context of approximation of Gabor dictionaries by neural networks. \end{remark}

-We can now put the results together to conclude a remarkable universality and optimality property of neural networks: Neural networks provide Kolmogorov-Donoho-optimal approximation for all function classes that are optimally approximated by affine dictionaries generated by functions $g_s$ that can be approximated well by neural networks.
+We can now put the results together to conclude a remarkable universality and optimality property of neural networks: Consider an affine dictionary generated by functions $g_s$ that can be approximated well by neural networks.
+If this dictionary provides Kolmogorov-Donoho-optimal approximation for a given function class, then so do neural networks.